 Kinsta is basically a cloud provider with a hosting service specifically set-up for WordPress.
 They are utilizing the infrastructure of Google, called Google Cloud Engine, for their hosting.
 On top of that, they built their hosting platform.
 In this Kinsta review, you’ll discover this actually results in a great performance.

 - Kinsta is nailing it.
 It is one of the best WordPress hosting companies out there offering great features, support and performance.
-But it is also bloody expensive.

-- If you don’t bother support quality, Cloudways is a cheap alternative.

-About this Kinsta Review

-Current | Kinsta is basically a cloud provider with a hosting service specifically set-up for WordPress.
-They are utilizing the infrastructure of Google, called Google Cloud Engine, for their hosting.
-On top of that, they built their hosting platform.
-In this Kinsta review, you’ll discover this actually results in a great performance.

-- Kinsta is nailing it.
-It is one of the best WordPress hosting companies out there offering great features, support and performance.
 But it is also, ahem, a bit expensive!

 - If you don’t bother support quality, Cloudways is a cheap and good alternative.

 About this Kinsta Review